21 de set. de 2022

 On the other hand, table B includes 7 events in which Niemann won 100%, and the performance rating cannot be calculated when the score is 0 or 100%, because it implies a division by 0 or a logarithm of 0.
 The table A includes only 1 event with this issue.
 We included a technical note on this in appendix .
 The performance ratings in table B, as in table A, are being calculated based on the formula proposed by FIDE, which is not appropriate, as we also analyze in appendix .

 The graph below shows the variation in the sizes of disparities produced by the FIDE formula for calculating rating performance as a function of the percentages of points obtained.
 Although in most cases these differences are less than 5 points, when the percentages approach 100% the errors can exceed 175 rating points.
-In fact, for 100% the error can be infinite, depending on how the tie weight is handled:
+In fact, for 100% the error can be infinite, depending on how the draw weight is handled:

 Therefore, both tables have errors and distortions, but in table A the problems are much more numerous and more serious, so it is more appropriate to refer to table B.

 The difference between the USCF ratings on events with and without DGT (or equivalent devices) shown in table A is 206 points.
-If you use FIDE ratings instead of USCF, it would still be 182 points.
-But when you consider the differences in table B, this difference is only 28.5 points.
+If we use FIDE ratings instead of USCF, it would still be 182 points.
+But when we consider the differences in table B, this difference is only 28.5 points.
 However, the calculations presented in table B were not performed in the most appropriate way, due to distortions when the score is 100%.
 So I redid the calculations as follows: all 90 games with live broadcast (BC) were included in one group and all 83 games without live broadcast in another group (NBC).
 Then, the performances in each of these groups were calculated.
 This procedure makes it possible to eliminate divisions by 0, without arbitrary adjustments in the case of events with 100% wins.
 While this procedure corrects the division by zero problem, it introduces some other, but minor, distortions.
 This results in a performance rating of 2544.3 in the group with DGT and 2501.5 without DGT.

-Although the result is not the 28.5 points indicated in table B, the difference is actually much smaller than indicated in table A. Considering that there are many outliers rated far above and far below the average, it is more appropriate to use biweight Tukey waves (or Andrews waves) instead of using the arithmetic mean.
+Although the result is not the 28.5 points indicated in table B, the difference is actually much smaller than indicated in table A. Considering that there are many outliers rated far above and far below the average, it is more appropriate to use biweight Tukey (or Andrews waves) instead of using the arithmetic mean.
 In this case, the results are 2554.1 and 2508.9.
-Therefore, if the data quoted in table B is correct on which games DGT board was used, the difference is only 45.2 points, instead of 206 points.
-Out of curiosity, if you use the FIDE method, the results are 2546.5 and 2500.9.
+Therefore, if the data mentioned in table B is correct on which games DGT board was used, the difference is only 45.2 points, instead of 206 points.
+Out of curiosity, if we use the FIDE method, the results are 2546.5 and 2500.9.

-But there is still a problem, because tests of contrast between means, as well as analysis of variance, cannot be performed on samples with only 1 element, and if you include the results of all games with DGT in one group and all without DGT in the another group, there will be only 1 performance in each group.
+But there is still a problem, because tests of contrast between means, as well as analysis of variance, cannot be performed on samples with only 1 element, and if we include the results of all games with DGT in one group and all without DGT in the other group, there will be only 1 performance in each group.
 Therefore, it is inevitable to apply some boundary condition to deal with divisions by 0 and assign some plausible performance rating in cases of events with 100% wins, or eliminate these events from the calculation.
 But eliminating these events would produce a skewed result, because in 5 of the 7 events there was no live broadcast.
 So I decided to investigate what the hypothesis tests would look like assuming that the performance ratings indicated in table B are reasonably close to the correct values, or at least not so far from correct as to alter the inference.
 This leads us to the following results:

 Student 's t : 67.42%